trevorbicewebdesign/Mothership/README.md

 - **invoice_id**: The invoice that this payment will be applied to
 - **payment_id**: The payment that is being applied to the invoice
 - **allocated_amount**: The amount of the payment that is applied to this invoice

+> **Note:** If a draft invoice is deleted, any `Invoice Payments` records linked to that invoice will also be deleted automatically.
+This helps keep your data consistent and prevents orphaned records.

 ---